What is the Weather Like in Tonga in April?

 Tongatapu – While the weather is still a little “iffy” causing some flight cancellations, April is a good time to explore Tonga’s main island, Tongatapu.
 Check out a church service around the Easter period to experience the singing of passionate locals.
 Visit Tongatapu’s most popular caves, blowholes, beaches and historical sites with virtually no other tourists around.
 Find out more about what to do in Tongatapu in The Complete Guide to Tongatapu.

 Ha’apai – When the shops and services of Tonga’s main hubs are closed for four days over the Easter period, it’s a good time to escape to an idyllic island resort.
-One of the best islands for such an island getaway is in the islands of Ha’apai, home to white-sand beaches, swaying coconut palms and azure waters.
+One of the best islands for such an island getaway is the islands of Ha’apai, home to white-sand beaches, swaying coconut palms and azure waters.
+Note that some resorts are closed in Ha’apai and April but there’s still a small yet appealing selection to choose from.
 Learn more about Ha’apai in The Complete Guide to Ha’apai.

 April Packing List for Tonga